Achieve your full potential thanks to Saxion’s modern learning facilities

 The minor deals with manual therapeutic and sports physiotherapeutic diagnostics and treatment.

 plan.
 It is an introduction in the manual therapy and in the sport physiotherapy.
 Next to these themes you will follow a research program.

 In physiotherapy, a differentiation in professional areas in pursued.
 This minor supports the differentiation to musculoskeletal indications, to which the specialisations of manual therapist and sports physiotherapist can be linked.

-For more information, please download the Physiotherapy Prospectus 2015/2016.
+For more information, please download the brochure about the Physiotherapy programme.

 Senior secondary school (biology and/or physics are recommended).
 In addition, you need a good understanding of English in reading, writing and speaking.
 For Norwegian students an average of 3.5 is recommended.
 For Irish students 450 points are required.

 When you meet the general entry requirements as well as the additional requirements, please make sure you follow the steps outlined below.